 - Make sure you have your pantry stocked with basics, so you don’t have to go out to shop when you feel horrible.
 This will be personal but for me, having carrots, celery, and onions, plus pasta, rice, oatmeal, and canned beans and tomatoes on hand was essential.
 And gingerroot.
 It helps with nausea, aids digestion and frankly, I love its taste!

-- Use your freezer: Buy quart freezer bags, and check out our ‘bag and freeze’ videos to learn how to freeze leftovers and just about anything you have on hand.
+- Use your freezer: Buy quart freezer bags or freezer-friendly containers, and check out our ‘bag and freeze’ videos to learn how to freeze leftovers and just about anything you have on hand.

-- Make bone broth and freeze it in quart freezer bags.
+- Make bone broth and freeze it.
 You can defrost it and throw in a chicken breast or baby spinach with some egg noodles or white rice for a quick, nourishing, easy-to-digest soup.

 - If you’re vegetarian, make a vegetable-based broth instead and freeze it in quart bags.
 You can add miso and tofu for protein.